Nothing beats showing and sharing your photos on a digital photo frame – and they make a perfect present

 More: Smart Bedroom Gadgets

-- ▶1920x1080 Screen with Wide Viewing Angle ◀ The 1920x1080 resolution lets you get clear, rich and vibrant colors photo and video, 178-degree IPS screen wide viewing angle gives you the best viewing experience on both the front and side.
+- ▶1920x1080 High Resolution Screen with Wide Viewing Angle ◀ The 1920x1080 resolution lets you get clear, rich and vibrant colors photo, 178-degree IPS screen wide viewing angle gives you the best viewing experience on both the front and side.
+Support 1080P video camera.
 Great for sharing photo with family sitting on the couch.

-- ▶Smart Digital Photo Frame with Motion Sensor ◀ This photo frame has a built-in high-sensitivity motion sensor that automatically starts working when detect your motion in the sensor range (10 Ft) and auto turn off when you out of the sensor range.
+- ▶Smart Digital Photo Frame with Motion Sensor◀ This photo frame has a built-in high-sensitivity motion sensor that automatically starts working when you get home and detects your movements within his range (9-16 Ft).
+Correspondingly, when you leave, the photo frame will automatically shut down if it detects no movement.

-- ▶Breakpoint Play and Body Sensor Set ◀ When you select the Body sensor function, you can set how long (30 seconds/ 1 minute/ 3 minutes/ 4 minutes/ 5 minutes/) to enter sleep mode.
+- ▶Breakpoint Play and Body Sensor Set◀ When you select the Body sensor function, you can set how long (30 seconds/ 1 minute/ 3 minutes/ 4 minutes/ 5 minutes/) to enter Sleep mode.
 This frame has a breakpoint playback function.
-The frame will continue to play the last photo stopped, When you restart the frame.
+If the photo "A" is being played, the photo frame goes to sleep and it will continue to play the photo "A" after being reactivated.

 - Resolution: 1,920 x 1080